12 November 2019

 I was slightly concerned at first.
 Despite the fact that pork fat is a familiar taste in China, its combination with Italian spaghetti is new for them and my friends and family are not always very curious to try new foods and flavors they are not familiar with.
 I slightly over-cooked the pasta, a couple of minutes over my usual al dente texture to make it easier for them, as Chinese noodles are always on the soft side compared to their Italian counterparts.
 I also avoided adding cheese, though the recipe would call for pecorino romano.

 Amazingly, the gricia went down well, it was all finished in 5 minutes!
 And we used the traditional Chinese chopsticks of course, no forks or table knives in this home!

-I then decided to push my luck and offered everyone coffee.
+I then decided to push my luck and offered everyone an espresso.
 I have a Nespresso machine here which I took with me from Europe.
-I actually tried this before, but my in-laws never liked my nespresso, they said it smelled and tasted like something burnt.
+I actually tried this before, but my in-laws never liked my Nespresso, they said it smelled and tasted like something burnt.

 The other relatives and friends loved it though it may be in part because I offered to add a little bit of sugar.
 Even the little kids wanted it, and I gave them some decaf with brown sugar!

 People gather around on their sofas or stools and eat while keeping warm.
 An oversize table cloth/blanket is placed on top and falls on the diners' laps all around, trapping the heat inside and keeping everyone warm. ot at least the lower half of everyone.
 Prices range from less than 900 to over 5000 Rmb.

 Today dinner at aunty's, they just bought a sparkling new apartment in a large complex just opposite ours.
 It is a building we visit often, as it hosts both the best supermarket in the neighborhood and our massage parlor.